Gymnastics doctor picked a fight with the judge. It did not go well.

 "I suspect you have watched too much television," Aquilina said.
 "It's delusional.
 You need to talk about these issues with a therapist and that's not me."

-Nassar, 54, the former team doctor for the U.S. Olympic gymnastics team, has pleaded guilty in Ingham County to molesting seven girls.
+Nassar, 54, the former team doctor for USA Gymnastics, has pleaded guilty in Ingham County to molesting seven girls.

-His agreement allows for victim impact statements, and Aquilina is letting all of the accusers give one; more than 100 have signed up to appear in the courtroom or, like Olympic gold-medalist McKayla Maroney, have their statements read aloud.
+His plea agreement allows for for all his accusers to give impact statements, and more than 100 have signed up to appear in the courtroom or, like Olympic gold-medalist McKayla Maroney, have their statements read aloud.

 They stand at a podium, often sobbing as they speak, often directly to the defendant.
 Nassar, wearing blue jail clothing and a hangdog expression, mostly keeps his head and eyes down and sometimes shakes or weeps.